QAGIw3/Q/infra/terraform/README.md

 -   **Keycloak**: For identity and access management.
 -   **Milvus**: As our core vector database.
+-   **Harbor**: A private container registry for our service images.
 -   **Istio Policies**: The necessary `RequestAuthentication` and `AuthorizationPolicy` resources to secure the service mesh.
--   (Other services like Pulsar, etc., are also managed here but are omitted for brevity).
+-   (Other services like Pulsar, etc., can also be managed here).

 ## Prerequisites